Sigbog is an avid Level 40 "Pokémon GO" player and raider with lots of knowledge and experience to draw from.

 - Earn 5 Candies walking with your buddy: Refer to the stage 3 section for reminders on good options for earning 5 candies walking with your buddy.
-I would remind you that if you are short on any candy required to complete evolution stages, this could also be a good time to put them as your buddy.
+I would remind you that if you are short on any candy required to complete evolution tasks, this could also be a good time to walk with the require Pokémon.
 However, I'd only do that if you're slow in completing the other two tasks as they can earn 5 candies.

 Total Rewards: 6,000 XP/4,000 Stardust/5 Pinap Berries/5 Rare Candies

 Stage 5: A Little Grindy

-- Evolve a Grimer: Grimers can hatch from a 5 km egg, or an Alolan Grimer can hatch out of a 7 km egg.
+- Evolve a Grimer: Grimers can hatch from a 5 km egg.
+An Alolan Grimer can hatch out of a 7 km egg.

-- Catch 5 Slugma or Gulpin: Not much of a trick to this one.
-Slugmas will spawn more often in Sunny/clear weather, and Gulpins will spawn more often in Cloudy weather.
-At the release of this research, these Pokemon are spawning more frequently, but after it's over this one could be somewhat challenging.
+- Catch 5 Slugma or Gulpin: There is not much of a trick to this one.
+Slugmas will spawn more often in sunny/clear weather.
+Gulpins will spawn more often in cloudy weather and in grassy environments.

-- Make 20 Great Throws: Again, refer back to stage 2 if you're struggling.
+- Make 20 Great Throws: Refer back to stage 2 if you're struggling.

 Total Rewards: 7,500 XP/5,000 Stardust/20 Great Balls/5 Lure Modules

 Stage 6: A Little More Grindy

 - Evolve a Magnemite: With any luck, you found an electric biome earlier and stocked up.
-This one isn't that tricky anyway though.
+This one isn't that tricky.

 - Catch 5 Exeggcute: You get an Exeggcute from the "Hatch an Egg" field research, so keep an eye out for that.
 Otherwise, Exeggcute is a grass Pokémon and will be found more often during sunny or clear weather and in grass biomes.
 Furthermore, if you see an Alolan Exeggutor raid, do it!
 Because it's in the same family, it will still count.

 - Battle in 10 raids: Just grind it out.
 Remember what I said in stage 3.